Injecting syscall faults in Python and Ruby

 Limitations

 Also consider that making a syscall fail this way does not remove the side effects it might have: making a “write” call return an error will still (possibly) perform the “write”, it will just appear to have failed to the application.
-Along the same lines the delay injections delay before syscall entry or after exit, which may have very different impact compared to delaying something in the middle of the call.
+Similarly, delay injections occur either before syscall entry or after exit, which may impact the program differently compared to introducing a delay during the syscall itself.